yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 experience.

-You don't have to shy away from fancy JavaScript-based animations, or avoid dynamic updates to your content using JS.
+You don't have to shy away from fancy JavaScript-based animations, or avoid dynamic updates to your content using JavaScript.
 But if you can make your initial loading experience not dependent on JavaScript, it is highly likely that it will be faster.